Tuesday, October 30, 2012

-It was a balmy, autumn Sunday morning.
+It was a balmy, autumn Sunday morning in Tennessee.

 "One box of Duncan Hines Yellow Cake Mix, one can of Libby's Pumpkin Solid Pack and one bag of Hershey's Cinnamon Chips."